mikkelsvartveit/thesis/preproject/content/05-results.md

 Chaganti et al. [@Chaganti2022] used the ELF header to locate the entry point of each binary program.
 From this entry point, 2000 bytes were extracted.
 If there were less than 2000 bytes present after the entry point, the remaining bytes were padded with zero values.
 They then ran the bytes through an encryption cipher, performed base64 encoding of the encrypted bytes, and then used a word embedding layer before reaching the CNN.

-Yang et al. [@Yang2019] and Pizzolotto et al. [@Pizzolotto2021] used CNN for detecting compiler optimization levels.
+Yang et al. [@Yang2019] and Pizzolotto & Inoue [@Pizzolotto2021] used CNN for detecting compiler optimization levels.
 Both converted the raw bytes into a vector of integers, and also included a word embedding layer before reaching the one-dimensional convolution blocks.

 #### Two-dimensional grayscale image